Immortale-dev/QTest/README.md

 ____

 ### Code scope
-You can use all global variables inside any of *predefined macros*, also, all variables that were defined in one of the `DESCRIBE` macro scope wrapper will be available as a **reference** in all "child" macro calls.
-You can treat the
+You can use all global variables inside any of *predefined macros*, also, all variables that were defined in one of the `DESCRIBE` macro code scope will be available as a **reference** in all "child" macro calls.
+Formally, you can treat the
 ```C++
 DESCRIBE("...", { /* More code here */ });
 ```